-NOTICE IS HEREBY GIVEN that the Forty Third Annual General Meeting of stockholders of the Company will be held at Sri Perak, Level 4, The City Bayview Hotel, 25A Farquhar Street, 10200 Penang on Tuesday, 28 June 2005 at 12.00 noon for the following purposes:
+NOTICE IS HEREBY GIVEN that the Forty Fourth Annual General Meeting of stockholders of the Company will be held at Sri Mas, Grand Ballroom, Level 4, The City Bayview Hotel, 25A Farquhar Street, 10200 Penang on Monday, 26 June 2006 at 12.00 noon for the following purposes:

-1. To receive and adopt the audited Financial Statements for the year ended 31 December 2004 together with the Directors' Report and Auditors' Report thereon Resolution 1 2.
-To declare a Final Dividend of 8% less tax and a Special Dividend of 2.5% less tax for the year ended 31 December 2004 Resolution 2 3. (i) To re-elect the following Directors who retire in accordance with Section 129 of the Companies Act, 1965 : a) Dato' Loh Say Bee b) YM Tengku Tan Sri Dato' Seri Ahmad Rithauddeen Bin Tengku Ismail c) Puan Sharifah Intan Binti S M Aidid Resolution 3 Resolution 4 Resolution 5 (ii) To re-elect the following Directors who retire in accordance with Article 133 of the Company's Articles of Association : a) Tunku Dato' Dr Ismail Bin Mohammad Jewab) Dato' Wong Lum Kongc) Mr Yasuhide Mizuno Resolution 6 Resolution 7 Resolution 8 4.
-To approve the increase in Directors' Fees to RM60,000 each for the year ended 31 December 2004.
-Resolution 9 5.
+1. To receive and adopt the audited Financial Statements for the year ended 31 Resolution 1 December 2005 together with the Directors' Report and Auditors' Report thereon.
+2. To declare a Final Dividend of 10.25% less tax for the year ended 31 December 2005.
+Resolution 2 3.
+To re-elect the following Directors who retire in accordance with Section 129 of the Companies Act, 1965 : a) Dato' Loh Say Beeb) YM Tengku Tan Sri Dato' Seri Ahmad Rithauddeen Bin Tengku Ismailc) Puan Sharifah Intan Binti S M Aidid Resolution 3 Resolution 4 Resolution 5 (ii) To re-elect the following Directors who retire in accordance with Article 133 of the Company's Articles of Association : a) Dato' Dr Tan Chong Siangb) Dato' Loh Cheng Yean Resolution 6 Resolution 7 4.
+To approve the Directors' Fees of RM60,000 each for the year ended 31 December 2005.
+Resolution 8 5.
 To re-appoint Messrs KPMG as Auditors of the Company and to authorise the Directors to fix their remuneration.
-Resolution 10
+Resolution 9